 Click Here for Menu

-The NWT On The Land Collaborative brings together diverse partners to support on the land programs that connect people with their land, culture, and community.
+Bringing together diverse partners to support on the land programs that connect people and place.

 With more than 90 communities stretching from Old Crow to Nain, and making up 40% of the country’s geographic footprint, Canada’s North is home to over 120,000 people – most are Inuit, First Nations, and Métis – with a deep connection to their lands and territories.
 Climate change is increasingly impacting the environment.
 Northern communities, dotted throughout a vast landscape, are simultaneously experiencing rapid social change.
 Despite many complex challenges, a growing number of Northerners are working hard to build strong and resilient communities.